How Much of My Paycheck Should I Save?

 - Retirement: 401(k) or IRA.
 If your employer matches 401(k) contributions, that's free money — contribute at least enough to get the full match.
 This is arguably the highest-return savings move you can make.

 - Long-term investing (5+ years): Brokerage account with low-cost index funds.
 This is where wealth building actually happens over time.
+The Compound Interest Calculator shows exactly how much your monthly contributions grow over decades.
 If you're not sure how saving and investing differ, this post breaks down the distinction.

 Priority order if you're starting from zero: employer 401(k) match > starter emergency fund ($1,000–$2,000) > high-interest debt payoff > full emergency fund > max out retirement accounts > taxable investing.